Nanoparticles Enter Humans From All Angles

 There is a long list of nanomaterials used in weather modification/geoengineering.
 Some are capable of affecting the atmosphere while also building nanonetworks inside the human body.
 However, not all nanomaterials are self assembling once inside the body.

-This is also known as solar engineering and involves reflecting sunlight back into space to cool the planet.
+This involves reflecting sunlight back into space to cool the planet.

 “Using available evidence, we describe the potential direct occupational and public health impacts of exposures to aerosols likely to be used for SRM, including environmental sulfates, black carbon, metallic aluminum, and aluminum oxide aerosols.
 We speculate on possible health impacts of exposure to one promising SRM material, barium titanate, using knowledge of similar nanomaterials.